sisovin/qiskit-qtm/README.md

 ## Overview

 This project demonstrates the use of Qiskit to create and manipulate quantum circuits.
 The code prepares a quantum state, measures it, and calculates expectation values using Qiskit's StatevectorSampler and StatevectorEstimator primitives.
-Additionally, it shows how to transpile a quantum circuit for a specific set of basis gates and coupling map.
+Additionally, it shows how to transpile a quantum circuit for a specific set of basis gates and coupling maps.

-This project demonstrates the use of Qiskit to create and manipulate quantum circuits.
-It prepares a quantum state, measures it, and calculates expectation values using Qiskit's StatevectorSampler and StatevectorEstimator primitives.
-Additionally, it shows how to transpile a quantum circuit for specific basis gates and coupling maps.

 ## Prerequisites